 In this step, instead of setting two ANGLES for the servos as we did in the last step, you will set two X,Y positions.
 We learned how to do this in the Inverse Kinematics for Position part of class.

 At this point, it is very useful to use your dry-erase marker to mark the robot workspace on your board.
 If your inverse kinematics equations are correct, your robot will behave very strangely if you accidentally tell it to move to an X,Y position that is outside of its workspace.
-When you mark the workspace, keep in mind that you can do 'elbow down' configurations ONLY with the equations we found in the Inverse Kinematics section of class.
-Also, we can only reach positions in the first quadrant.
-You will need to calculate other equations to reach positions in the second quadrant, or to use elbow-up configurations.
+Also, start by only testing positions in the first quadrant.
+You might need different inverse kinematics equations to reach positions in the second quadrant.

 To test this step, try doing the same testing loop we had in the last step, except this time type in an (X,Y) position instead of two angles for the servos.
 As you are testing this part, you might have to tweak your values for the link lengths to increase the positioning accuracy.
 Also, keep in mind that being within about 1cm of the target location is usually close enough to pick up the object.

 Now, we're going to take a break from the PSoC code for a while and start working on our Python code.
 Look back at what we did in the Image Subtraction and Object Localization section of class, and the Camera Coordinates section of class.
 Your Python code will need to take a picture of the 'background', give you a message that it is ready for you to place the 'pick' object, then take another picture, and process the image.

 (2) Converting to black-and-white,